 Lawsuits against several different inferior vena cava (IVC) filter device manufacturers are now underway.
 And the U.S. Food and Drug Administration (FDA) receives many adverse event reports from patients injured by blood clot filters.
 Despite all these lawsuits and reports, there have been surprisingly few IVC filter recalls in recent years.
 Even more surprising is the fact that most recalled blood clot filters have little to do with product safety.

-What Led to Six Recalled Blood Clot Filters Since 2005?
+What Led to Seven Recalled IVC Filters Since 2005?

 Recall #1: Boston Scientific Greenfield Blood Clot Filters — August 5, 2005